spoddutur/spark-notes/reb3.md

 - **No collecting at the driver.**

+- **Real-time active cached RDD is now available for any down-stream dependent applications**
-- **Real-time active-learning based upto-date cache is available as its actively learning more and more vocab **Another big perk with ignite solution is that as our phrase mining application is learning new phrases and saving them in ignite real-time.
-- So, any other down stream applications that needs this phrases vocabulary can get the latest cached vocab seamlessly**
+	- Another big perk with ignite solution is that, as our phrase mining application is learning new phrases and saving them in ignite real-time, any other down stream applications that needs this phrases vocabulary can get the latest cached vocab seamlessly
-- Any dependent
--
+	- Just register igniteContext and load the cache.
+That's it!!

 ## References
 - https://github.com/apache/ignite/blob/master/examples/src/main/java/org/apache/ignite/examples/datagrid/CacheQueryExample.java